 The result of this work are hundreds of PDF cards: One for each Research Base, Airfield, Geo-point and Airplane containing data and real images or at least screenshots from the simulator, as well as links to information, movies and downloads.

-The PDFs also contain links to download basic helipads located at the Research Bases, still to develop for the X-Plane simulator, and as well the Geo-points: Hopefully, in addition to the iconographic material contained in each PDF, they may constitute some help to stimulate the realization of the missing Research Base Station Sceneries for X-Plane.
+The PDF cards also contain links to download basic helipads for X-Plane, located at the Research Bases, still to develop for the simulator, and as well the Geo-points: Hopefully, in addition to the iconographic material contained in each PDF card, they may constitute some help to stimulate the realization of the missing Research Base Station Sceneries for X-Plane.